-Dealing with medications is an extremely demanding job.
-When a medical professional is prescribing drugs, it is absolutely crucial that they make sure that the right medicine is given, in the right dosage, and to the correct person.
+For any medical professional, handling medications carriesa heavy burden of responsibility.
+It is absolutelycrucial that they make sure that the right medicine is given, in the right dosage, and to the correct person.
 If a mistake is made, it can have far-reaching, and potentially devastating, consequences for the patient.

 How do medication errors occur?

 Not all medication errors have dramatic results, and some may not even be detected.
-However, serious effects can result.
-They are usually due to a medical professional writing up an incorrect prescription, the wrong drugs being given out, or inaccurate quantities administered.
+However, extremely serious effects can and do result.

-If you feel that a prescription or medication error has caused you harm, it is possible for you to make a claim for compensation due to medical negligence.
+If you feel that a prescription or medication error has caused you harm, you may be able to bring a claim for compensation due to medical negligence.

-- Wrong medication dispensed — your Doctor may have given you the right prescription but the dispensary could have made an error.
-They may have given you the wrong drug, an incorrect quantity or even put the wrong label on the pack.
-The result could be that you have taken a drug that will not only be potentially harmful but it will likely not assist your condition.
+- Wrong medication dispensed — your Doctor may have given you the right prescription, but the dispensary made an error.
+They may have given you the wrong drug, an incorrect quantity, or even put the wrong label on the pack.
+The result could be that you have taken a drug that will not only be potentially harmful, but it will likely not assist your condition.

 - Inaccurate dosage — nearly every medication prescribed comes complete with detailed and precise dosage instructions.
-If your Doctor of G.P. makes an error and gives you the wrong strength of drug, or tells you to take too many or too few, again, serious implications can arise.
-Too little mediation can mean that your condition goes untreated and you develop further symptoms.
+If your Doctor or GP makes an error and gives you the wrong strength or quantity of medication, serious implications can arise.
+Too little medication can mean that your condition remains effectively untreated and you develop further symptoms.
 Too much can result in a dangerous overdose.

-- Usage being extended — a course of treatment should be taken for a certain amount of time.
-If you take it for too long due to medical error, it may be damaging.
-This can often occur when repeat prescriptions are given without the Doctor consulting with the patient on a regular basis.
-Of course, it also follows that taking a drug for too short a time can also have a knock-on effect, as the condition for which you are being treated may be prolonged or even intensify.
+- Usage being extended — If the duration or course of medication prescribed is too long due to medical error, it may be damaging.
+Thiscan also occur when repeat prescriptions are givenwithout the Doctor consulting with the patient on a regular basis.
+It also follows that taking a drug for too short a time may mean your condition is prolonged or may even intensify.

 - Allergic reactions — if you have reacted badly to a drug in the past, or have just recently developed an allergy, your Doctor needs to act accordingly.
-Obviously it must be entered onto your file to ensure that you are not given the same medication again.
+This information must be entered intoyour medical notes to ensure that you are not given the same medication again.
 The Doctor also needs to act fast if you develop a new allergic reaction that puts your health at risk.

-- Combining drugs — some drugs are fine to mix, but your Doctor should know that combining certain medications can be dangerous.
-For this reason, he or she should always check to see that your present combination is safe.
-If this is not done, and serious complications occur, damage can be done.
+- Combining drugs — Doctor should know that combining certain medications can be dangerous.
+For this reason, he or she should always check your present combination is safe.
+If this is not done, and serious complications occur, this is medical negligence.

-If any of the above scenarios sound similar to something that has happened to you, then you potentially have a claim for medication error compensation.
-You should consult our claims experts as soon as possible, as time limits do apply.
+If you have suffered any of the above errors, or one similar, you potentially have a claim for medication error compensation.
+You should consult our claims experts as soon as possible, as strict time limits apply.